Semi-supervised learning for continuous emotional intensity controllable speech synthesis with disentangled representations: Introduction

 \section{Introduction}

-Recent advances in deep learning (DL) have significantly improved the performance of speech synthesis systems, and the synthesized speech from DL-based text-to-speech (TTS) models \cite{1_tan2022naturalspeech,2_kim2021conditional,3_ren2020fastspeech} have already shown excellent performance about naturalness.
+Synthesized speech from deep learning-based text-to-speech (TTS) models \cite{1_tan2022naturalspeech,2_kim2021conditional,3_ren2020fastspeech} have already shown excellent performance about naturalness.
 It is suitable and sufficient for general information delivery purposes to apply a speech synthesis system to real-world applications.
-However, speech synthesis with conveying diverse emotions and prosody differs significantly from actual human voices.
-Because it is difficult to synthesize expressive speech including paralinguistic characteristics such as pitch, stress, tone, and rhythm.
+However, it is difficult to synthesize expressive speech including paralinguistic characteristics such as pitch, stress, tone, and rhythm.

 Expressive speech models are increasingly necessary, so emotional TTS research is being aggressively pursued.
-There are several works \cite{4_wang2018style,5_wu2019end,6_cai2021emotion,7_lee2017emotional,8_tits2019exploring,9_li2021controllable,10_li2021controllable,11_um2020emotional,12_im2022emoq} related to emotional speech synthesis model.
+There are several works \cite{4_wang2018style,5_wu2019end,6_cai2021emotion,7_lee2017emotional,8_tits2019exploring,9_li2021controllable,10_li2021controllable,11_um2020emotional,12_im2022emoq,zhu2019controlling,lei2021fine,lei2022msemotts} related to emotional speech synthesis model.
 First, some studies \cite{4_wang2018style,5_wu2019end,6_cai2021emotion} proposed methods to extract emotional information from reference speech.
 Global style token (GST) \cite{4_wang2018style} demonstrated a style encoder trained by unsupervised learning to extract style embedding vector from reference speech and then exploited it to synthesize emotional speech.
 Other studies \cite{5_wu2019end,6_cai2021emotion} used a speech emotion recognition (SER) model to learn a speech emotion embedding space.
 Authors \cite{7_lee2017emotional,8_tits2019exploring} proposed a method to utilize categorical emotion labels.
 Specifically, Lee \etal \cite{7_lee2017emotional} applied the emotion labels to the attention RNN to enable emotional speech synthesis.
 Tits \etal \cite{8_tits2019exploring} fine-tuned a pretrained speech synthesis model with a small set of emotional dataset.
 Unfortunately, speech synthesized by the previous methods \cite{4_wang2018style,5_wu2019end,6_cai2021emotion,7_lee2017emotional} provided only a coarse-grained expression because the entire sentence has been adjusted with one global information.
 Therefore, it is difficult to reflect the user's requirements for fine-grained control in the emotional TTS model.